-About Running With Scissors
+About Running with Scissors

-Founded in Tucson, AZ in 1996 and now manned from all across the world, Running With Scissors is an independent video game studio that develops and publishes outrageous games just for the hell of it.
+Founded in Tucson, AZ in 1996 and now operating from all across the world, Running With Scissors is an independent video game studio that develops and publishes outrageous games just for the hell of it.
 Our goal is to make action-packed games which are fun, funny and possibly even politically correct.
 Our games feature wonderfully excessive amounts of violence, however we are not in favor of real life violence and believe it’s a hell of a lot better to act out your frustrations in video games rather than against your fellow man.

-Back in the day, Vince Desi, the future head of Running With Scissors, worked as a headhunter for programmers and placed many talented individuals into the widely known company, Atari.
+Back in the day, Vince Desi, the future head of Running With Scissors, worked as a headhunter for programmers and placed many talented individuals at the original Atari.
 When Atari went bust the first time, Vince took some of these talented programmers and co-created Riedel Software Productions, a work-for-hire game development studio.
 Although successful, many years of making tame children’s games and other games based on other company’s intellectual property became boring and Vince and some of his colleagues became restless.
 They wanted to stop riding the coattails of other franchises and leave their own mark permanently on the gaming industry.
 In 1996 the unforgettable and insurmountable Running With Scissors was formed.

 Running With Scissors was self funded and determined to be independent and free of pseudo-commercial creative development and hypocritical publishers.
 It set out to make a game that would live in infamy.

 POSTAL was released to the unsuspecting public.
 The hate mail was instant and almost more vicious than the game itself.
-RWS knew it was on the right track when Senator Joe Lieberman mentions the game during a speech on the house floor of the US Senate.
+RWS knew it was on the right track when Senator Joe Lieberman mentioned the game during a speech on the house floor of the US Senate.
 He claimed:

 POSTAL 2 is released by UK-based publisher WhipTail Interactive.
 The RWS team immediately starts development on a multiplayer add-on.